-Editing segment meta-data
+Editing segment metadata

-You can edit the following meta data:
+You can edit the following metadata:

-- You can mark the segment as one of your favorites.
+- Favorite: You can mark the segment as one of your favorites.
 Click the star icon to favorite or unfavorite the segment.

-- Labels: by adding labels to an object you can easily group related segments and make managing and retrieving objects easier.
+- Labels: By adding labels to an object you can easily group related segments and make managing and retrieving objects easier.
 See labels for more information.

-- Description: add a short description of the segment and its purpose.
+- Description: Add a short description of the segment and its purpose.

-Note that to save screen space, you can hide or show the meta data by clicking the top separator line with the [-] or [+] icon on it.
+Note that to save screen space, you can hide or show the metadata by clicking the top separator line with the [-] or [+] icon on it.

 You can now further specify your segment by by selecting one or more Segment Filters

 Segments group visitors together based on the values stored in their profile properties.
 Creating a new segment starts by selecting the profile property you will use to discern between visitors.
 If a matching profile property does not exist, create one!
-(Don't worry about picking the correct property, it is easy to add or remove profile properties after your initial pick.)
+(Don't worry about picking the correct property, it is easy to add or remove profile properties after your initial choice.)